meain/yap/README.md

   ;; Setup API keys
   (setq yap-api-key:openai "your-openai-api-key")

-  ;; Few customizations (optional)
-  (setq yap-respond-in-buffer nil) ; respond in minibuffer vs separate buffer (setq yap-respond-in-buffer-threshold 300) ; override yap-respond-in-buffer if response is longer than this (setq yap-show-diff-before-rewrite t)

-  ;; Optionally you can also specify the service and model here (yap-set-service "openai") ; default: openai (yap-set-model "gpt-4o") ; default: gpt-3.5-turbo
+  ;; Optionally you can specify the service and model (yap-set-service "openai") ; default: openai (yap-set-model "gpt-4o") ; default: gpt-4o

   ;; Setup keybindings (optional)
   ;; These are what I have, not recommended to use as is